Clive Matson: Early life

 Clive Matson was born in Los Angeles, California in 1941, the middle child of five.
 His father, Randolph Matson, an electrical engineer with the aircraft industry, moved his family in 1948 to an avocado orchard in San Diego County.
 His mother, Evelyn Vincent Matson, was an educated woman, daughter of Clement Vincent, linotypist and print shop owner in Los Angeles.
-A Communist, Vincent published a Spanish-language newspaper, believing the future of California belonged to its Latino population.
+Vincent published a Spanish-language newspaper, believing the future of California belonged to its Latino population.
 As a child Matson was interested in rocks, studied James Dwight Dana's System of Mineralogy, and found crystals in the hills beyond the farm.
 His interest in science changed at the age of fourteen, when he wrote a poem for an English class.
 He was captivated.
 Matson received a full scholarship to the University of Chicago in 1958 but dropped out after attending one year, in order to pursue poetry.
 The seminal event came when Matson offered that John Milton wrote Paradise Lost "Because life has conflicts like that," instead of giving the literary answer, that Milton was revisiting his issues with the King of England.
 After briefly attending the University of California at Riverside, Matson hitchhiked around the country and then toured Europe on foot, before settling in New York City in 1962.